Frequently asked questions

 No, we have a rolling agreement.
 We ask that if you’d like to terminate care with us that you provide us with two weeks’ notice.

 If you have to end care with us because of acute hospital admission or death, of course, we just ask that you make us aware of the situation as quickly as possible.
-And it goes without saying that you’ll not be charged.
+And it goes without saying that you’ll not be charged for ending your agreement at short notice.

 You can find out more information on what an introductory agency is and what is means for you here.